 Media Agencies aren’t exactly pleased about Google’s decision to phase out third-party cookies.
 Google is fully aware of this and that’s why there is a two-year window that has been provided unlike what Safari and Firefox did.
 Most buyers will use this time to rebuild their targeting and measurement strategies.
 We are staring at uncertain times ahead and are currently unable to decipher what it means for the future of audience targeting, programmatic buying and advanced attribution.

 Some of the things that I have been propagating for a couple of years now take centre stage:

 BYOD – Build Your Own Database: Most brands haven’t built their first-party data strategies, it’s time.
 With the absence of readily available granular data, brands will have to create ways in which consumers provide their information for some value that they derive out of this exchange.
 Brands will have to focus on content strategies that draw consumers back to their site or app.
 This will ensure that Marketing heads consider having a more direct and meaningful relationship with their customers.

-By announcing that this transition is a two year process the way ahead is still very hazy.
-On the face of it, it looks like the beneficiaries besides Google of course, will be walled gardens like Facebook.
-Publishers will also benefit and see a rise in use and value of their first-party data.
+By announcing that this transition is a two-year process, the way ahead is still very hazy.
+On the face of it, it looks like the beneficiaries, besides Google of course, will be walled gardens like Facebook.
+Publishers will also benefit and see a rise in the use and value of their first-party data.
 Most publishers already have a head start with the Safari browser already blocking cookies, media companies have invested in first-party data solutions to lift the CPMs of their cookie less traffic.
 Media companies with their own audiences and D2C relationships are also likely to thrive.
-Its time to act and not wait and watch.
-Its time to prepare a sound data strategy that will deliver sustainable growth.
+It’s time to act and not wait and watch.
+It’s time to prepare a sound data strategy that will deliver sustainable growth.